H.I.V.E.: The New 52

 Following the 2011 Flashpoint miniseries and "The New 52" reboot, the H.I.V.E. acronym was reimagined as Holistic Integration for Viral Equality.
 Additionally, the organization forms an uneasy alliance with Hector Hammond.
 They are led by a world class telepath named the H.I.V.E.
 Queen who is a zealous devotee of the alien Brainiac, claiming to be his "daughter".
 To the public, H.I.V.E. is a social media company that connects people to each other.
 However, their true goal is to kidnap humans with psychic powers and harness their energy to mentally enslave the world for Brainiac's return.
 Their criminal activities become publicly known following the Psi War storyline, when a roster of powerful telepaths clash in Metropolis.
 During the battle, their main headquarters located beneath Metropolis is destroyed and their entire plan thwarted.

 In a flashback seen during the Forever Evil storyline, H.I.V.E. were responsible for turning S.T.A.R.
 Labs scientist Caitlin Snow into Killer Frost after she threatened their control of the energy market.

-H.I.V.E. is later featured in Red Hood/Arsenal.
+H.I.V.E. is featured in Red Hood/Arsenal.
 A group of H.I.V.E. soldiers, led by the H.I.V.E.
 Regal, intend to infect many members of the United States military with a psionic virus that will force them to comply with the goals and ideals of H.I.V.E.
 However, Red Hood and Arsenal infiltrate the ship during the ceremony and Arsenal disables the bomb while Red Hood fights off the soldiers and kills the H.I.V.E.
 Regal.

 H.I.V.E. returns in Teen Titans (vol. 4).
 During a trip to New Orleans, the city suddenly comes under psionic attack from the H.I.V.E.
 Queen.
 She seizes control of every mind in New Orleans except the Titans, who are shielded by Raven's magic.
 The mind-controlled citizens then start building psionic amplifiers that will allow the Queen to expand her powers across the United States.
 After locating the H.I.V.E.
 Queen, Red Robin and Raven assault her base and defeat her, freeing everyone from her mental control.

 DC Rebirth

-In the DC Rebirth relaunch,H.I.V.E. is a financial backer of Meta Solutions, a company founded by the Fearsome Five to steal the powers of metahumans.
+In the DC Rebirth relaunch, H.I.V.E. is a financial backer of Meta Solutions, a company founded by the Fearsome Five to steal the powers of metahumans.
 The company is taken down and the Fearsome Five are defeated by the Titans.
 H.I.V.E. is shown to have a history with the Titans and previously hired Deathstroke's son Grant Wilson to kill the Titans.
 To this end, they granted him various superhuman powers, but the strain proved too much and Grant died of a heart attack before he could complete his mission.